Greg Sacks: Success in the 1980s

 Seven races later, Sacks was able to drive the No. 49 car owned by 1966 NASCAR Rookie of the Year James Hylton.
 Before the Firecracker 400, DiGard Motorsports asked Sacks to drive their R&D car.
 Sacks qualified ninth and defeated pole-sitter Bill Elliott to earn his only NASCAR Winston Cup Series victory.
 The win was considered to be one of NASCAR's biggest upsets, as Sacks's car was only scheduled to run a set number of laps before going behind the wall to make changes, but his car kept competing for the win, therefore DiGard decided to let Sacks race as normal.
 After DiGard's regular driver Bobby Allison quit the team days after the race, the team let Sacks finish the season in their regular car.
 The next year, Sacks found himself running a limited schedule as DiGard slowly went bankrupt.

-In 1987, he signed on to drive the No. 50 Pontiac for the Dingman Brothers, where he struggled with qualifying for each race.
+In 1987, Sacks signed on to drive the No. 50 Pontiac for the Dingman Brothers, where he struggled with qualifying for each race.
 Three-quarters of the way through 1988, Sacks left the team to drive for Buddy Baker's team, the No. 88 Oldsmobile.
 He came close to a victory at Bristol in 1989, where he led 119 laps only to lose the lead to Rusty Wallace with forty laps to go.
 Although he posted two top-ten finishes in the first ten races of the 1989 season, Sacks was replaced by rookie Jimmy Spencer.
 Sacks was unemployed for a brief period, then joined on with Tom Winkle's No. 48 Pontiac for most of the season, joining with Hendrick Motorsports for the Autoworks 500 at Phoenix International Raceway as part of the driving team gathering in-race footage for the "Days of Thunder" movie.